 Therapy and Energy Healing

-A note on trauma: There are two types of trauma, big ‘T’ trauma and little ‘t’ trauma.
-Big ‘T’ trauma is characterized as Adverse Childhood Experiences (ACEs) and include things like abuse, neglect, death of a parent or sibling, etc.
+A note on trauma: There are two types of trauma: big ‘T’ trauma and little ‘t’ trauma.
+Big ‘T’ trauma is characterized as Adverse Childhood Experiences (ACEs) and includes things like abuse, neglect, death of a parent or sibling, etc.

-Little ‘t’ trauma is anytime an emotion was not fully processed at the time of the incident.
-It doesn’t have to be big incidents it can be being told you are “too sensitive” repeatedly, for example.
+Little ‘t’ trauma is anytime someone did not fully process an emotion at the time of the incident.
+It doesn’t have to be big incidents.
+It can be as simple as being told you are “too sensitive” repeatedly, for example.
 Trauma causes us to change our behavior to avoid that particular trauma from happening again, i.e. stifling your reactions so no one calls you sensitive or a baby.

 Stigma and Change